 \section{Introduction}

-Quantum computers are expected to be the next-generation computers because they can perform calculations that are considered impossible with classical computers.
-For example, Shor's algorithm\cite{Shor} solves prime factorization problems in polynomial time using the quantum Fourier transform, and Grover's algorithm\cite{Grover} is known as the fastest unordered database search.
-However, due to the fragility of the quantum effects against external noise, the physical implementation of quantum computers is hard and needs expensive technology.
-For this reason, the quantum computers, not being owned by each user, will most likely be used as servers in cloud services.
-An important issue in such service is that a server provider may illegally obtain information on a calculation which is delegated by a user.
-Therefore, we need a security, which is called blind quantum computation protocol, that allows us to perform calculations without revealing the contents of the calculations \cite{Previous research1,Childs,Previous research2,BFK,MF protocol,Morimae hayashi,Reichardt,McKague,Sano}.
-The protocol encrypts the inputs, outputs, and computational algorithms of the computations.
-An analogy in classical computation is the homomorphic encryption\cite{FHE}.
-However, the homomorphic encryption only encrypts input and output, and does not hide the calculation algorithm.
-Thus the blind quantum computation protocol is considered to provide stronger security than the homomorphic encryption.
-Childs has shown that a user who has the ability to use quantum memories and create qubits, i.e., a user who has a small quantum computer, can perform blind quantum calculations by communicating with a server that has a universal quantum computer\cite{Childs}.
-Broadbent, Fitzsimons and Kashefi proposed a protocol using the ability to create a specific quantum state, send it to a server and classical communication, without quantum memory\cite{BFK}.
-There are several other known blind quantum computation protocols that can be executed by quantum communication with a quantum single server\cite{MF protocol,Morimae hayashi,Sano}.
-To relax the requirements on user's ability, protocols using multiple servers have been proposed\cite{Reichardt,McKague}.
-In these protocols a user needs to have only a classical computer and communicates with multiple servers who share entangled qubits.
-Those protocols are useful because the user does not need to have any quantum equipment.
-It is important to note, however, that no classical and quantum communication is allowed between multiple servers.
+Quantum computers are expected to become the next-generation computers because they can perform calculations that are considered impossible with classical computers.
+For example, Shor's algorithm\cite{Shor} solves prime factorization problems in polynomial time using the quantum Fourier transform, and Grover's algorithm\cite{Grover} is recognized as the quickest unordered database search.
+However, due to the sensitivity of quantum states to external noise, the physical implementation of quantum computers is hard and requires expensive technology.
+As a result, quantum computers will most likely be employed as servers in cloud services rather than being owned by individual customers.
+An essential concern with such cloud services is that a service provider may gain information on a calculation delegated by a user unlawfully.
+As a result, a form of security is required, namely blind quantum computation protocols, which would allow users to perform calculations without revealing their contents \cite{Previous research1,Childs,Previous research2,BFK,FK,MF protocol,Morimae hayashi,Reichardt,McKague,Sano1,Sano2}.
+The inputs, outputs, and processes of these blind quantum computation protocols are encrypted.
+The classical analog is known as the classical delegated computation protocols\cite{BCC1,BCC2}.
+However, those are only computationally-secure.
+The blind quantum computation protocol has information-theoretic security.
+Thus, blind quantum computation protocols are thought to be more secure than classical delegated computation protocols.
+Childs showed that a user with quantum memory and the ability to manipulate qubits, i.e., a user with a mini quantum computer, may execute blind quantum computation via quantum communication with a server equipped with a universal quantum computer\cite{Childs}.
+Broadbent, Fitzsimons, and Kashefi proposed a protocol that users, who do not have quantum memory, create a specific quantum state, send it to a server, and do classical communication with the server\cite{BFK}.
+Several more blind quantum computation protocols are also carried out by a user doing quantum communication with a single server\cite{FK,MF protocol,Morimae hayashi,Sano1}.
+Protocols utilizing many servers have been proposed to ease the limitations on the user's abilities\cite{Reichardt,McKague}.
+In these protocols, a user requires a classical computer and classical communication with multiple servers that share entangled qubits.
+These protocols are useful because the user does not need to have any quantum equipment.
+However, it is vital to note that classical and quantum communication is not allowed among multiple servers.